Reading Time: 13 minutes

 1. Real-Time Applications

-Real-time applications are products that can be used on an almost daily basis or in everyday life.
+Real-Time Applications are products that can be used on an almost daily basis or in everyday life.
 It includes collaborative services, project management tools, and video and audio conferencing programs.
 They need heavy input or output operations.

 However, Node JS provides excellent support and updates data instantly by providing an event socket and API.